Harris J. Bixler: Early life and career

 Harris J. Bixler was born in New Buffalo, Pennsylvania.
 He attended Lock Haven State Normal School.
 He taught school in the country districts in Perry and Clinton Counties from 1878 to 1892.
 He attended Potts Business College in Williamsport, Pennsylvania.

+Business

 He moved to Johnsonburg, Pennsylvania, in 1892 and worked as a shipping clerk.
-He was later was engaged in banking and manufacturing, and served as director of the Johnsonburg National Bank.
+He was later engaged in banking and manufacturing, and served as director of the Johnsonburg National Bank.

+Early political career

 He served as president of the city council from 1900 to 1904 and as president of the board of education from 1904 to 1910.
 He was mayor of Johnsonburg from 1908 to 1912, and sheriff of Elk County, Pennsylvania, from 1916 to 1920.
 He served as chairman of the Republican county committee from 1916 to 1925, and as a treasurer of Elk County from 1920 to 1922.

 Congress

-Bixler was elected as a Republican to the Sixty-seventh, Sixty-eighth, and Sixty-ninth Congresses.
+In 1920, Bixler was elected as a Republican to the Sixty-seventh, Sixty-eighth, and Sixty-ninth Congresses.
 He was an unsuccessful candidate for renomination in 1926.